 Today 1,400 customers across 30 countries trust Workbooks to run their business.

 7. noCRM.io ($2.64M/year)

-Sunny Paris (from Paris) started noCRM.io about 9 years ago.
+Sunny Paris (from Paris) started noCRM.io almost 10 years ago.

 My name is Sunny Paris and I am the co-founder of noCRM.io My LinkedIn headline says “You don't like CRM?
 You'll love noCRM.“ and I stand by it.
 We’re a French SaaS company based in Paris with over 11,000 salespeople using our software worldwide. noCRM.io is a completely awesome remote company launched in 2014, today we are 19 employees strong in 9 different locations spread across 5 different time zones.